 Context

-Argus started as a fast experiment in making live video review feel more usable for teams that need signal without watching every frame themselves.
+Argus began as an attempt to make live video review feel more humane for teams that need signal without sitting through every frame themselves.

-The core question was whether ingest, computer-vision analysis, and operator review could be shown as one coherent workflow instead of three disconnected tools.
+The central question was whether ingest, computer-vision analysis, and operator review could read as one coherent workflow instead of three disconnected tools.

 Build

-I framed the demo around one continuous loop: bring in a live feed, analyze it automatically, and surface notable events in a review interface that still felt operator-driven.
+I framed the demo around one continuous loop: bring in a live feed, analyze it automatically, and surface notable events in a review interface that still felt operator-led.

 The prototype stayed grounded in real constraints, with streaming, typed application code, and persistent storage carrying the idea beyond a superficial hackathon mock-up.